-The site of the proposed development appears to be an area of semi-improved grassland which is considered to be a habitat of lower ecological value.
-However, the site has a tree/woodland boundary which is considered to be of ecological value.
+The site of the proposed development appears to be an area of semi-improved grassland which is considered to be a habitat not considered to be of high ecological value.
+However, the site has a tree/woodland boundary which are considered to be of ecological value.